 Many instructors use intensive days/weekends to supplement class lectures and for hands-on activities.
 These classes are held in a central location chosen by the instructor.
 Students are responsible for expenses (i.e. travel, meals, lodging, phone expenses, etc.) incurred during the intensive days/weekends.

 Streaming video is on-demand delivery of supplemental and primary course materials, specifically video/audio files, via the Internet.
 High-speed Internet access is required.
-Within their eCompanions, hybrid, or online course shells, many instructors embed or link to streaming video files.
+Within their online WyoCourses, many instructors embed or link to streaming video files.
 Embedded files may require you to download and install, for free, Microsoft Silverlight.
 Please call (800) 448-7801 with streaming video questions.

-A number of faculty use eCompanion, an online component, to supplement their video conferencing or audio conferencing courses.
-On the first day of class your instructor will let you know if eCompanion is part of your course.
-To log into eCompanion, please go to the Online UW login page.
+A number of faculty use WyoCourses as an online supplement to their video conferencing or audio conferencing courses.
+On the first day of class your instructor will let you know if wyoCourses is part of your course.
+Log in at WyoCourses, http://wyocourses.uwyo.edu.